AlexisEmmanuel/Login-register-PHP/README.md

-# Login-register-PHP
-Code to login and register users in PHP and MYSQL
+# Login and register with PHP MYSQL